rahulyhg/lilium-cms/README.md

 Lilium is a lightning-fast, web based content management system built with Node.JS.
 Its power resides in the cache engine running behind Lilium, which reduces CPU usage, RAM and database access.

-Interpreting its own simple language, Lilium used LML (Lilium Markup Language) to create the templates and generate the served files.
+Interpreting its own simple language, Lilium uses LML (Lilium Markup Language) to create the templates and generate the served files.
 LML is user friendly, ressemble HTML and makes it easy for new developers or web designers to customize their very own themes.

 The platform has its own framework and unique API.
 Lilium makes it easy to create a mobile app for a website, and is network based.
 It can hold multiple domains for a single instance, can use multiple different databases, and is compatible with content delivery network services.